andrewjmack/covid-data-visualization/README.md

 1. From the command line interface ("CLI"), navigate to the app folder and launch the app: `python app.py`

 ![alt-text](https://github.com/andrewjmack/covid-data-visualization/blob/main/resources/png/api_landing_page.png "API landing page with endpoint routes")

+**The Flask application app.py MUST be running in the background in order for the dashboard to reach hte API data for initial rendering and user interactin.**

 Ethical considerations